Ian Happ Player Props: Cubs vs. Red Sox

 Ian Happ At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 98th, his on-base percentage ranks 14th, and he is 119th in the league in slugging.
+- Among qualifying batters in MLB play, his batting average ranks 107th, his on-base percentage ranks 15th, and he is 124th in the league in slugging.

-- In 59.8% of his 87 games this season, Happ has picked up at least one hit.
-He's also had 19 multi-hit games.

-- He has gone deep in six games this year (6.9%), leaving the park in 1.9% of his plate appearances.
+- He has hit a home run in 6.8% of his games this year, and 1.8% of his trips to the dish.

-- Happ has picked up an RBI in 26.4% of his games this year, with two or more RBI in 12.6% of his games.
-He has also plated three or more runs in four contests.
+- In 23 games this year (26.1%), Happ has picked up an RBI, and in 11 of those games (12.5%) he had two or more.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.